-Ch 590 Research 6-12 credits Literature and laboratory investigation of a basic research problem.
+Ch 590 Research Literature and laboratory investigation of a basic research problem.
 Preparation of a written report.
 Three hours per credit per week.
 Prerequisite: Permission of instructor.

 Offered summer only for high school teachers in the master's degree program in natural science.